| |

 point to it.
 He or she can transform this inner experience into

-Because of the critical
+Because of this critical

 barrier, strict nominalism affirms nothing about the absolute,